jcapco/lnumber/README.md

 Both `-K` and `-L` accept rational numbers making it possible to generate, e.g., (3/2,2)-tight graphs (see results below).
 Note, however, that denominators equal to their numerator are ignored, e.g., `-K2/2` is equivalent to `-K2`.
 If rational arguments are not needed, define the macro `INT_KL` before compiling for a small increase in performance.

 After forking the plugin, I added the following parameter:
-* `-M`: computes the Laman number while each (nonisomorphic) Laman graph is generated (`-K2` must be given) and keeps the graph with maximum Laman number.
+* `-Mm:n`: computes the Laman number while each (nonisomorphic) Laman graph is generated (`-K2` must be given) and keeps the graph with maximum Laman number.
 The output will parse the maximum Laman number for the given number of vertices.
 Computation is done in parallel using openmp.
+If n is 0 then it will compute the maximum of all the Laman graphs it generates.
+If n>0, then it computes the maximum of every n+m graph it generates.
+This is useful when computing the maximum Laman number with multiple processes.
+One runs `-Mm:n` in n different processes with m=0,1,..., n-1.
+The maximum Laman number is the maximum of all the numbers from the output of these n processes.

 **Note:** The `geng` plugin will parse the *cpu clock* and the *wall clock*.
 Since we are computing in parallel, we use the *wall clock* (`omp_get_wtime`) in the benchmarks below.